 Overview: This advanced psychotherapy externship is designed to provide training in Clinical Health Psychology with a specialization in reproductive health.
-Externs will provide evaluation, consultation, and brief targeted evidence-based treatments for patients referred from the Obstetrics and Gynecology Department.
-Patients are referred from Maternal Fetal Medicine, The Ryan Center, General Gynecology, Peds/Adolescent Gynecology, and General Obstetrics.
-Externs will carry a caseload of outpatients for psychotherapy, and learn to work within the multidisciplinary environment of an academic medical center.
-Externs will see approximately 3-5 patients per week and will receive at least one hour of individual supervision provided by Dr. Norcott.
+Externs will provide evaluation, consultation, and brief targeted evidence-based treatments for patients referred from the Department of Obstetrics and Gynecology.
+Patients are referred from Maternal Fetal Medicine, General Gynecology, Complex Family Planning & Contraceptive Research, Reproductive Endocrinology and Infertility, and General Obstetrics.
+Externs will carry a caseload of outpatients for psychotherapy, and learn to work within the interdisciplinary environment of an academic medical center.
+Externs will see approximately 3-6 patients per week and will receive at least one hour of individual supervision provided by Dr. Norcott.
 Additional individual supervision may be provided by another staff member or an advanced trainee.

-Didactics: Didactic training includes assigned readings and discussion of relevant reproductive and women's health psychology materials.
+Didactics: Didactic training includes assigned readings and discussion of relevant reproductive, perinatal, and gender related health psychology materials.
 Externs are able to attend other didactics depending on which day they are on site.
-These offerings include Grand Rounds, the Health Psychology Seminar, the CBT Seminar, Ryan Center Clinic Meeting, interdisciplinary Case Conferences, and Consultation-Liaison Case Conference.
+These offerings include Grand Rounds, the Health Psychology Seminar, the CBT Seminar, interdisciplinary Case Conferences, and Consultation-Liaison Case Conference.